Tongue: Other animals

 The muscles of the tongue evolved in amphibians from occipital somites.
 Most amphibians show a proper tongue after their metamorphosis.
-As a consequence most vertebrate animals—amphibians, reptiles, birds, and mammals—have tongues (the frog family of pipids lack tongue).
+As a consequence, most tetrapod animals—amphibians, reptiles, birds, and mammals—have tongues (the frog family of pipids lack tongue).
 In mammals such as dogs and cats, the tongue is often used to clean the fur and body by licking.
-The tongues of these species have a very rough texture which allows them to remove oils and parasites.
-Some dogs have a tendency to consistently lick a part of their foreleg which can result in a skin condition known as a lick granuloma.
+The tongues of these species have a very rough texture, which allows them to remove oils and parasites.
+Some dogs have a tendency to consistently lick a part of their foreleg, which can result in a skin condition known as a lick granuloma.
 A dog's tongue also acts as a heat regulator.
 As a dog increases its exercise the tongue will increase in size due to greater blood flow.
 The tongue hangs out of the dog's mouth and the moisture on the tongue will work to cool the bloodflow.

 Some animals have tongues that are specially adapted for catching prey.
 For example, chameleons, frogs, pangolins and anteaters have prehensile tongues.

 Other animals may have organs that are analogous to tongues, such as a butterfly's proboscis or a radula on a mollusc, but these are not homologous with the tongues found in vertebrates and often have little resemblance in function.
 For example, butterflies do not lick with their proboscides; they suck through them, and the proboscis is not a single organ, but two jaws held together to form a tube.
 Many species of fish have small folds at the base of their mouths that might informally be called tongues, but they lack a muscular structure like the true tongues found in most tetrapods.